Have you ever wished there was a Jailbreak Society or a Book Club?

 Changing the Name of Your Club

-Name changes must be made in accordance with your Constitutional Rules.
-The USASA Constitution template requires that "The Constitution of the (Enter Name of Club) Club may be amended on written published notice of one week and by a two-thirds majority vote at a quorate General Meeting.
-No amendment to this Constitution will take effect unless and until it has been approved by a resolution of the USASA Clubs & Events Committee."
+Name changes must be made in accordance with your Rules of Governance.
+No amendment to this Rules of Governance will take effect unless and until it has been approved by a resolution of USASA Clubs Support Staff.

 In general terms: